Skip to content

 Check Required Permissions to Run the Flare Workflow

-Before proceeding to run a Flare Workflow, kindly ensure that you have the necessary permissions.
+Before running a Flare Workflow, ensure you have the necessary permissions.
 To execute the Flare Workflow through the CLI, you must possess the roles:id:data-dev, roles:id:depot-manager, roles:id:depot-reader, and roles:id:user tags.

 If you don’t have the required permissions, you will get the Forbidden Error message.